Zonnev/elementaryos-firefox-theme/readme.md

 ```
 Just copy the line to your terminal and press enter.
 Then it lets you choose which window buttons layout you need (1-8) and press enter again.
 If you don't want to install elementary Tweaks, then you select the default layout (option 1 in the installer).

+I have added two extra styles of the theme.
+Option 9 in the installer will install the theme version with Titlebar enabled.
+Option 10 in the installer will install the Private Mode Style (purple colours) as the default style.
+Please note that the Private Mode Style is made only for the default button layout.

 ## After installation

 1. Disable Title bar in the customization panel in Firefox.